-A retrospective cohort study from 2009 showed ADHD to be positively associated with injuries, and that more severe injuries (fracture of skull, neck and trunk; intracranial injury without skull fracture and injuries to nerves and spinal cord) have a significantly stronger association with ADHD than less severe injuries12.
-A study of children admitted with fractures to a hospital in the United States showed that children with impulsive/hyperactive behavior presented with more fractures in the lower extremities caused by more solitary activities and with more severe fractures that required open reduction13.
-A case control study in adults found increased odds of fracture among ADHD diagnosed cases and also related these odds to their level of hyperactivity and impulsiveness rather than their inattention scores14.
-A population based retrospective cohort from 2014 also presented increased risk of fractures (HR 1.26, 95% CI 1.12 – 1.42) among children with ADHD compared with those without ADHD5
+Another retrospective cohort study from 2009 showed ADHD to be positively associated with injuries.12 That study also demonstrated that more severe injuries (fractures of the skull, neck, and trunk; intracranial injuries without skull fracture; and injuries to the nerves and spinal cord) have a significantly stronger association with ADHD than less severe injuries do.12 One study of children with fractures who were admitted to a hospital in the United States showed that those with impulsive/hyperactive behavior presented with a greater number of fractures in the lower extremities, caused by more solitary activities and more severe fractures that required open reduction.13 A case-control study in adults reported increased odds of a fracture among diagnosed cases of ADHD and related these odds to the levels of hyperactivity and impulsiveness, rather than the inattention scores.14 A population-based retrospective cohort study published in 2014 also reported an increased risk of fractures (hazard ratio [HR] 1·26; 95% CI, 1·12 – 1·42) among children with ADHD, compared to those without ADHD.5

-Treatment of stimulants, including MP, which are the pharmacological first line agents in ADHD, was shown to have a negative effect on bone mineral density in a recent longitudinal cross sectional study from 2016 that showed association between lower bone mineral density and bone mineral content to stimulant use in pediatric patients15.
-Contradicting results were shown by a study from 2000 in which a significant effect of methylphenidate on bone mineral density turnover in children, when used for 1 to 2 years, was not found16.
+In a longitudinal cross-sectional study that showed an association between reduced bone mineral density and content, and stimulant use in pediatric patients, stimulant treatments, such as MP, which are the first-line pharmacological agents prescribed for ADHD, were shown to have a negative effect on bone mineral density.15 Contradictory results were reported by another study, in which no significant effects of MP on bone mineral density turnover in children were observed, when administered for 1 to 2 years.16

-Several studies attempted to shed light on the association between stimulants and bone mineral density reduction.
-A 2012 study on rats showed that MP treatment resulted in smaller, less mineralized, and weaker bones at appendicular sites, but did not affect the axial site17.
-Another basic science study on rats showed dose and sex dependent regulatory effect of MP on osteoclasts9.
-Another study of children with ADHD treated with stimulants showed reduced bone turnover reduction after 3 months of treatment18.
+Several studies have attempted to shed light on the association between stimulants and reduced bone mineral density.
+A 2012 study on rats showed that MP treatment resulted in smaller, less mineralized, and weaker bones at appendicular sites, but did not affect the axial skeleton.17 Another scientific study on rats showed the dose- and sex-dependent regulatory effects of MP on osteoclasts.9 Furthermore, another study on children with ADHD, who were treated with stimulants, reported reduced bone turnover after 3 months of treatment.18

-Despite the evidence of an adverse effect of MP on bone health, ADHD treatment has been consistently shown to decrease the risk of fractures.
-A retrospective cohort of above 10,000 cases concluded that three times as many patients with no documented ADHD medication prescriptions suffer a fracture compared to patients with a history of two or more prescriptions for an ADHD medication19.
-Another retrospective cohort of above 6000 cases from Taiwan showed adjusted hazard ratio of 0.77 (95% Confidence Interval: 0.63 – 0.94) among cases with ADHD treated with MP compared to cases with ADHD who were not treated with MP20.
+Despite evidence of the adverse effects of MP on bone health, ADHD treatment has been consistently shown to reduce the risk of fractures.
+A retrospective cohort study of more than 10,000 cases concluded that three times as many patients without documented prescriptions for ADHD medication, are affected by a fracture, compared to patients with a history of two or more prescriptions for an ADHD medication.19 Another retrospective cohort study of more than 6000 cases from Taiwan, reported an adjusted hazard ratio of 0·77 (95% CI, 0·63 – 0·94) among cases with ADHD treated with MP, compared to cases with ADHD who were not treated with MP.20